GetDKAN/dkan_starter/docs/getting_started/getting-started.md

 Create accounts with the tools that you can use in the list above.
 Docker is the only tool you don't have to create an account for.

+See [Creating a New Project](creating-a-new-project) for details about each of the services above.

-## Create Alternative Workflows with for the Tools You Can't Use
+## Create A Project Plan for Tools You Can't Use

 If you can't use these tools you can create overrides by overriding ahoy.